leo9two/SDT-Project/README.md

 Make sure the dataset vehicles_us.csv is located in the same directory as app.py for the application to work correctly.
 Feel free to explore and modify the code for personalized insights.

+## Web Application

+You can access the deployed web application https://sdt-project-13j7.onrender.com

+This dashboard allows users to explore car listings data through interactive visualizations, including histograms, scatter plots, and more.